-Some wonderful standardized test-takers have gone on to become fairly ineffective citizens once they were unleashed upon the world.
+Some wonderful standardized test-takers have gone on to become fairly ineffective citizens.
 And some of the most astounding innovations, the most profound acts of kindness, the most heroic sacrifices, the sweetest victories, the best music, the finest art, and so many other superlative feats have been accomplished by unremarkable standardized test-takers.

 We might want to rethink a system wherein schools are forced to squander considerable fiscal resources, time, and energy on standardized testing (and on teaching to those tests).

 Think about the child you love most in your life – what do you want for that kid?
 How should this be measured?